tier4/caret_doc/docs/visualization/path/message_flow.md

   - With `raw`, callback-level message flow is generated
   - With `node`, node-level message flow is generated
 - `lstrip_s` is float value for selecting start time of cropping time range
-- `rstrip_s=1` is float value for selecting end time of cropping time range
+- `rstrip_s` is float value for selecting end time of cropping time range
 - `use_sim_time` is boolean value for mapping simulation time on a horizontal axis

 Message flow diagram allows the following operations.